 If the line at Orange is a bit daunting, saunter down the street a few blocks to the Pick Me Up Café.
-A funky little eatery, the Pick Me Up serves classics likes eggs and toast as well as a wide variety of veggie and vegan meals.
-The portions are generous, the prices fair, and the kitchen open late-an unbeatable combination in a city that doesn’t stop.
+A funky little eatery, the Pick Me Up serves classics like eggs and toast as well as a wide variety of veggie and vegan meals.
+The portions are generous, the prices fair, and the kitchen is open late; an unbeatable combination in a city that doesn’t stop.

 Further south in the Loop you’ll find the auxiliary location of the Bongo Room.
 The original restaurant is still serving delicious goodies in Wicker Park, but the South Loop location provides a minimalist haven from the morning rush.
 Piping hot coffee balances out the sweetness of the raspberry lemon pancakes, while the stunning breakfast burrito packs an impossible amount of flavor onto a single plate.

 If you’re looking for flavors of the South in your morning meal try Wishbone, a Chicago staple.
-Warm corn muffins will tide you over as you browse a menu which includes treats like crab cakes and grits.
-Wishbone has carved out a niche in Chicago, and has a loyal customer base that has come to depend on its homestyle cooking and Southern hospitality.
+Warm corn muffins will tide you over as you browse a menu that includes treats like crab cakes and grits.
+Wishbone has carved out a niche in Chicago and has a loyal customer base that has come to depend on its homestyle cooking and Southern hospitality.

 The Sweet Maple Café, on the south side of the Loop, is another great place to get a dose of the South in the heart of the Midwest.
 Heavy on fried foods and old-fashion biscuits, Sweet Maple also offers lighter dishes like amazing blueberry pancakes.
 The dining room is small, so be prepared to wait for a table.